airflow-helm/charts/charts/airflow/README.md

 This method places a git sidecar in each worker/scheduler/web Pod, that syncs your git repo into the dag folder every `dags.git.gitSync.refreshTime` seconds.

+The sidecar container will abort if the git sync process fails more than `dags.git.gitSync.maxFailures` times after at least one successful sync.
+(If set to `-1` it will ignore all failures if at least one sync has succeeded.)

 ```yaml
 dags:
   git: